-Complete copies of Norfolk Public Schools' Policies and Regulations can be found in the public libraries and on the Norfolk Public Schools Board Docs website, https://go.boarddocs.com/vsba/nps/Board.nsf/goto?open&id=89476K57C109#.
+Complete copies of Norfolk Public Schools' Policies and Regulations can be found in the public libraries and on the Norfolk Public Schools Board Docs website.
 Specifically, policies that govern personnel can be found in section G.

-Stay Current

-Norfolk Public Schools'

-policies and

-regulations can be

-found in the public

-libraries and on the
+Stay, Current Norfolk Public Schools' policies and regulations can be found in the public libraries and on the Norfolk Public Schools website.

-Norfolk Pubic Schools

-website.